-- unpack the resource, using the accompanying reflection guide and case studies, as part of whole-school professional development and/or stage or grade team meetings
+- unpack the case studies, alongside the accompanying research report, as part of whole-school professional development and/or stage or grade team meetings

 - encourage teachers to share key findings during professional development

-- reflect on strategies, programs or practices currently in place to promote student engagement and a culture of high expectations in the classroom
+- reflect on strategies, policies or practices currently in place to support high expectations and student engagement

 - access Tell Them From Me data and the Advocacy, Expectations, Belonging: By School over Time Scout report to support improvement strategies and monitor progress

-- support staff to find connections between What works best, the School Excellence Framework and the strategies contained in the resource.
+- support staff to find connections between What works best, the School Excellence Framework and the strategies contained in the case studies.

-- identify strategies and practices in the resource to apply in the classroom to improve student engagement
+- identify strategies and practices from the case studies to apply in the classroom to support high expectations and student engagement

 - reflect on the impact of the applied strategies.

-Email feedback about this resource to email@example.com using subject line ‘Re: How high expectations and engagement in primary school drive student learning’.
+Email feedback about this resource to email@example.com using subject line ‘Re: How high expectations and engagement in primary school drive student learning: case studies’.
 You can also subscribe to the CESE newsletter and connect with us on Yammer.